Abhilash-Ponnachan/rust-study/readme.md

 ### Functions
 In _Rust_ functions are a fundamental unit of code.
 Execution starts with the special _entry point_ function `main`.
 Unlike many other object-oriented languages we do not need to wrap the function in a `class` or `object`.
-We declare a function using the `fn` keyword folowed by the _function name_, then _paramters_ within parantheses, an optional _return type_ and finally the _body_ of the function within curly braces -
+We declare a function using the `fn` keyword followed by the _function name_, then _parameters_ within parentheses, an optional _return type_ and finally the _body_ of the function within curly braces -

   ```rust
     // function with no parameters
     fn say_hello(){